Jordanbarker/jordanbarker.github.io/marathon.md

 ---
-title: Marathon 2025
+title: "Coach Claude: How to Run an Above Average Marathon"
-pagetitle: How to Run an Above Average Marathon
+pagetitle: "Coach Claude: How to Run an Above Average Marathon"
+date: "November 21, 2025"
 description: Marathon training plan, and personal success tips
 keywords: Marathon, running, data science, analytics
 author: Jordan Barker
 toc: true
 ---

 ## Goal
 In January 2025, I set out to run a marathon.
 Shortly after registering for the [Madison Marathon](https://madisonmarathon.org/) the competative side of me kicked in, and I upped the goal to be an *above average* marathon runner.
 I defined that as being in the top 50% of male runners.
 Luckily, past results are published online so I was able to generate some summary statistics to narrow in on the target.